 The world of vitamins and supplements is surprisingly complicated.
 Like many wellness trends that come and go, the industry has had a roller coaster of positive and negative press.
 And although to this day there’s no clear consensus in the scientific community on overall efficacy, most doctors will tell you that taking daily supplements just isn’t worth it for most healthy people.

-Despite this, daily supplements have really solidified their place in the world of wellness, growing into a global industry worth over $120b annually.
-Things like fish oil, cumin, and B vitamin have become extremely popular preventative treatments for heart disease and MS, and there’s a growing body of research to rationally explain the demand.
-Modern problems of anxiety, sleep, and indigestion are also often remedied by a variety of widely available (and affordable!) herbs and minerals — whether by placebo or legitimate biochemical optimization, we may never know,
+Despite this, daily supplements have really solidified their place in the world of wellness, growing into a global industry worth over $120 billion annually, and is expected to continue to grow.
+Supplements like fish oil, cumin, and B vitamin have become extremely popular preventative treatments for heart disease and MS, and there’s a growing body of research to rationally explain the demand.
+Modern problems of anxiety, sleep, and indigestion are also often remedied by a variety of widely available (and affordable!) herbs and minerals — whether this is a placebo effect or real effect, we may never know.

 The bottomline is that daily vitamins do make people feel healthier when taken in the right doses, and feeling healthy is more than half the battle.
 The industry has transformed beyond one-size-fits-all by a wave of personalized vitamin subscription services that acknowledge how differently each of our bodies experience deficiencies.